 NET INVESTMENT IN CAPITAL ASSETS: One of three components of net position that must be reported in both government-wide and proprietary fund financial statements.
 It consists of capital assets, net of accumulated depreciation, reduced by the outstanding balances of borrowings attributable to the acquisition, construction, or improvement of those assets.
-Deferred outflows of resources and deferred inflows of resources attributable to the acquisition, construction, or improvement of those assets.
-It construction, construction, or improvement of those assets.
 Deferred outflows of resources and deferred inflows of resources attributable to the acquisition, construction, or improvement of those assets or related debt also should be included.
 If there are significant unspent related debt proceeds or deferred inflows of resources at the end of the reporting period, the portion of the debt or deferred inflows of resources attributable to the unspent amount should not be included.